 1) Make Use Of Your Local Library Facilities

 Start using your local library for your weekend entertainment.
-There you can receive new release movies, magazine subscriptions, and wonderful novels for absolutely no cost to you or your family.
-We have made it a habit of getting about 4 or 5 really great movies each week, and then on weekends we can curl up with our popcorn and blankets and enjoy a movie at no cost to us.
+You can stop your subscription to Netflix or to Vogue magazine.
+Your library has all the new release movies and let’s not forget the old classics, or the latest magazine subscriptions and thousands of wonderful novels at absolute no cost to you, or your family.
+We have made it a habit of getting a few really great movies each week to enjoy.
+On the weekends we curl up without popcorn, hot drinks and blankets and enjoy the movie we have chosen at absolutely no cost to us.

 This is what frugal living is all about!